Felipe-RA/mongodb-testprojects/README.md

 # mongodb-testprojects
-Small test projects to check interactions between client and mongodb
+Small test projects to check interactions between client and mongodb on a new system setup